anasakhomach/anasakhomach.github.io/_projects/12_project.md

 * **High Non-Brand Bounce Rate:** The `gsearch` non-brand traffic had a high bounce rate of 60.2%, indicating that many new visitors were not finding what they expected.
 * **Brand Traffic Performs Well:** In contrast, brand-related traffic had a much lower bounce rate of 35.7%, showing that users who were already familiar with the brand were highly engaged.
-* **The "Smoking Gun":** The 24.5 percentage point gap between brand and non-brand bounce rates highlighted a clear opportunity: improve the landing page experience for cold traffic to match the engagement of brand-aware visitors.
+* **The "Smoking Gun":** The 24.5 percentage point gap between brand and non-brand bounce rates showed a clear opportunity.
+The company needed to improve the landing page for new visitors to get them as engaged as brand-aware visitors.

 ### 8. Product Launch and Pathing Analysis

-This analysis examined the impact of launching a second product, "The Forever Love Bear," on user behavior and overall business performance.
+This analysis looked at how launching a second product, "The Forever Love Bear," affected user behavior and the business.

 **Key Insights:**

 * **Successful Product Launch:** The new product was an immediate success, capturing 19.2% of product page traffic and boasting a higher conversion rate (19.9%) than the original "Mr. Fuzzy" (16.9%).
-* **Improved Engagement:** Introducing a second product improved user engagement, reducing the bounce rate from the products page by 4.3 percentage points.
+* **Improved Engagement:** Adding a second product improved user engagement.
+The bounce rate from the products page went down by 4.3 percentage points.
-* **Diversification Strategy Works:** The launch validated the company's product diversification strategy, reducing dependency on a single product and improving overall site performance.
+* **Diversification Strategy Works:** The launch proved that the company's product diversification strategy was working.
+It reduced dependency on a single product and improved the site's performance.

 ### 9. Comprehensive Sales & Product Analytics